Inteha e Ishq

-Plot
+Synopsis

 Rida and Saim are cousins and love each other, both want to marry each other and everyone except Saim's mother, Naseema, is supportive.
-She clearly forbids Rida's parents to make her daughter-in-law.
-On the engagement fixation of Rida, Saim tells everyone that she loves Rida.
+She refuses Rida's parents proposal to make the latter her daughter-in-law.
+On the engagement fixation of Rida, Saim tells everyone that he loves Rida.
 Due to all this drama, Rida's father's health deteriorates and he is shifted to hospital where Doctor Daniyal (a man who is smitten by Rida's beauty in market days before) treats him.
-Saim's father, Saeed, rebukes Naseema due to her schemes that cause the current condition of Rida's father.
+Saim's father, Saeed, rebukes Naseema due to her schemes that caused the current condition of Rida's father.
 Saim is exhausted and tries to go abroad.
-However, Saeed has Rida and Saim engaged.
+Then Saeed gets Rida and Saim engaged.
 Dr. Daniyal feels hurt when he learns that Rida is soon to marry.